 The Philadelphia School District’s decision in 2012 to end suspensions for minor infractions provided fertile ground for the research team of Matthew Steinberg at the University of Pennsylvania and Johanna Lacoe at Mathematica Policy Research.
 Their findings have proved a Rorschach test, with both sides of the fraught debate on school discipline drawing conclusions from their work.
 FutureEd chatted with Steinberg about the academic impact on both suspended students and their peers.

 First, suspending students for non-violent classroom misconduct does not benefit either the suspended students or their peers.
 Second, we should not expect changes in student behavior simply by removing consequences for student misconduct, such as limiting the use of suspensions.
-Indeed, district-level policy reforms designed to reduce the use of suspensions should be coupled with intensive school-level supports for schools struggling with the most with student misconduct.
+Indeed, district-level policy reforms designed to reduce the use of suspensions should be coupled with intensive school-level supports for schools struggling the most with student misconduct.

 Doing so will help address the underlying behavior that produces suspensions, providing necessary resources for school leaders and teachers to help improve the behavioral climate in these schools.